 4. Deferral of a place during an academic year:

 When a student at some point during the academic year finds that he/she is unable to continue his/her studies due to unforeseen circumstances an application in writing to the Registrar requesting to defer a place must be made.
 The letter must outline the reasons for this request.
-In addition the student must complete the application form, Form DA1, available from Reception, the Retention Officer, or on-line.
+In addition the student must complete the application form, Form DA1, available from Reception, the Retention & Student Engagement Office, or on-line.

 A student must apply in writing for a deferral of a place to the Registrar stating reasons for the request, and complete the deferral application form, Form DA1, available from Registry.

 A student has not withdrawn or deferred their place on a programme in WIT until all related processes as outlined below have been completed.
-It is important to note that discussion with an academic is not sufficient.
+It is important to note that discussion with a member of academic staff is not sufficient/or the equivalent of deferring your place.

 The student is notified of the outcome in writing by Registry (registration section) and advised that a fee will be incurred on return to college.
 The student will also be notified of the option to apply for a review of this fee in the case of compassionate and compelling circumstances and are advised to inform the grant authority if they are in receipt of a maintenance grant.